kristenjoie/switchbot-flask/README.md

 There is also a "scheduler" mode.
 This mode will check 3 parameters to choose to turn on/off heaters:
  - day of the week and time of the day
  - current temperature in my house
- - detection of my phone thanks to a bluetooth connection
+ - detection of my phone on my wifi network or bluetooth

 ## 🚦 Pre-requisite